ChillyWillyGuru/JagDoomEX/README.md

 ## Acknowledgements
 ```
 John Carmack for writing such an awesome game, and releasing it to the public.

 Carl Forhan for arranging for the code, and doing the initial work to get it
 running.

 CyranoJ for fixing the offset in the HUD in the code released by Carl.

 Bitbotherer for the tips that allowed me to get init.s working on real harware.

+Tolbat and JagChris for their help and inspiration in getting music working.
+They really pushed that along.
 ```
 ## Known Bugs